-In general though, this is not always easy or even practical - there may not be a straightforward high-level loop structure corresponding to the low-level one, if for example the original C code relied heavily on goto instructions.
+In general though, this is not always easy or even possible - there may not be a reasonable highlevel loop structure corresponding to the lowlevel one, if for example the original C code relied heavily on goto instructions.
 In practice, however, almost all real-world C and C++ code tends to be amenable to loop recreation.

-We now begin to describe the Relooper algorithm.
-As mentioned before, it takes as input a 'soup of labeled LLVM blocks' as described above, and generates a structured set of Emscripten code blocks, which are each a set of LLVM blocks with some logical structure.
-For simplicity we call LLVM blocks 'labels' and Emscripten blocks 'blocks' in the following.
+Emscripten's Relooper takes as input a 'soup of labels' as described above, and generates a structured set of code 'blocks', which are each a set of labels, with some logical structure, of one of the following types: